 PRICE POSTING AGREEMENT

-THIS PRICE POSTING AGREEMENT dated as of _______, 2000 (this “Agreement”) is by and between Enron Net Works LLC, a Delaware limited liability company ("Enron"), which has its principal place of business at 1400 Smith Street, Houston, Texas 77002, and _______________, a _____________ (the “Sponsor”), which has its principal place of business at __________________.
+THIS PRICE POSTING AGREEMENT dated as of _______, 2000 (this “Agreement”) is by and between Enron Net Works LLC, a Delaware limited liability company ("Enron"), which has its principal place of business at 1400 Smith Street, Houston, Texas 77002, and eSpeed, Inc., a [Delaware] corporation (“eSpeed”), which has its principal place of business at One World Trade Center, New York, New York 10048.
+[Note: we propose that Enron Corp. deliver a separate covenant regarding additional trading facilities as opposed to becoming a party to this Agreement].

-WHEREAS, Sponsor owns and operates _________________ (the “Sponsor Platform”), an electronic trading facility for the over-the-counter trading of commodities and derivative products; and
+WHEREAS, eSpeed is developing one or more electronic trading facilities for the over-the-counter trading of commodities and derivative products; and

-WHEREAS, Sponsor has requested that Enron make available to persons seeking to transact on the Sponsor Platform (i) an opportunity to view Enron’s prices for certain commodities and derivative products, and (ii) an opportunity to enter into transactions with Enron at such prices; and
+WHEREAS, eSpeed has requested that Enron make available on one or more of such electronic trading facilities to be designated by Sponsor pursuant to the terms and conditions of this Agreement (a “ Designated Platform,” and collectively, the “ Designated Platforms”, as defined in more detail below)(i) Enron’s prices for certain commodities and derivative products, and (ii) an opportunity for Participants to enter into transactions with Enron at such prices; and

-WHEREAS, Enron has agreed to make prices for certain commodities and derivative products available to persons seeking to transact on the Sponsor Platform, and has agreed to permit such persons to attempt to transact with Enron at such prices, on, subject to, and in accordance with the terms and conditions of this Agreement.
+WHEREAS, Enron has agreed to make prices for certain commodities and derivative products available on the Designated Platform, and has agreed to permit such persons to attempt to transact with Enron at such prices, on, subject to, and in accordance with the terms and conditions of this Agreement.

 NOW, THEREFORE, for good and valuable consideration, the receipt and adequacy of which are hereby acknowledged, the parties hereby agree as follows: